When you are facing criminal charges in Jersey City, you need legal representation immediately. The longer you wait, the situation could become dire.

 - Property theft for less than $200 in damages or loss

 - Criminal mischief for less than $200 in damages or loss

 - Shoplifting of an item that is less than $200

 - Possession of fewer than 50 grams of marijuana

-The typical sentence for a more serious offense is a stiff fine of up to $1,000 and six months in jail.
-You may also have to do community service, pay court costs and other types of fines.
-In addition, the court could give you probation and may even suspend or revoke your driver’s license for up to two years.
-In addition, these offenses will go on your criminal record.
+The typical sentence for one of these offenses is a stiff fine of up to $1,000 and six months in jail.
+You may also have to do community service, pay court costs, and other types of penalties.
+Also, the court could give you probation and may even suspend or revoke your driver’s license for up to two years.

-An indictable person offense is similar to a felony charge in other states.
-These offenses generally carry a punishment of at least one year in prison.
+An indictable person offense generally carries a punishment of at least one year in prison.
 These crimes are further classified by degrees, depending on the severity of your crime: